 Looking for more ways to get some B12 in your vegan lifestyle?

-And I’m not just talking about beer here.
-Barley is a nutty cereal grain commonly known for its use in beer production however having a pint isn’t them same as having a serving of this stuff – sorry folks!
+Barley is a nutty cereal grain commonly known for its use in beer production, however, having a pint isn’t the same as having a serving of this stuff – sorry folks!

 An easy one to add to soups or salads as it’s a more protein-dense alternative to rice with 23 grams of protein per cup.

-Native to Peru where it’s cooked in a variety of ways and used in many different dishes.
-Amaranth is gluten-free whilst being full of protein and calcium.
+Native to Peru, amaranth is gluten-free whilst being full of protein and calcium.
 Each cup contains 26 grams of protein plus it has a high fiber content to aid digestion.

 In Peru it’s often used in porridge, puddings, as a replacement for other grains or used in baked goods.

-Dubbed a superfood quinoa has quickly grown in popularity over the past years and with good reason.
-It’s one of the few plant-based proteins that provides all nine essential amino acids and is actually a seed from the goosefoot plant found in the Andes Mountains.
+Dubbed a superfood, quinoa has quickly grown in popularity over the past years and with good reason.
+It’s one of the few plant-based proteins that provide all nine essential amino acids and is actually a seed from the goosefoot plant found in the Andes Mountains.

-For small guys they’re full of even more vital nutrients such as: iron, calcium, fiber and protein with one cooked cup holding 8.4 grams.
+It’s full of vital nutrients such as iron, calcium, fibre and protein with one cooked cup holding 8.4 grams.

-Taking a bit longer to cook means that quinoa may not be the best camp stove option however if you have the patients and facilities it’s a top post-adventure food choice.
+Taking a bit longer to cook means that quinoa may not be the best camp stove option however if you have the patience and facilities it’s a top post-adventure food choice.